-Jesus breaks the human cycle of self-destruction.
+Easter’s claim is Jesus breaks the human cycle of destruction.

 One question you might have is “Why?”
 What’s the point of the resurrection?
 Is it just a way of getting attention?
 Was it meant to prove something?
 To get at the “why” of the resurrection, we need to consider it as part of a larger narrative—a bigger story.
-How does the seemingly nonsensical resurrection of Jesus make sense of the history humanity?
+How does the seemingly nonsensical resurrection of Jesus make sense of the history of humanity?
 What is the greater story in which the resurrection takes place?
-We see the biblical story shows how the resurrection reshapes history through four scenes:
+The biblical story shows how the resurrection reshapes history through four scenes: